Our Lady of Guadalupe, 1531

 The Story of Our Lady of Guadalupe takes place in Central Mexico in 1531.
 This was a major Apparition around the time of the Spanish Inquisition and involved the Aztecs, the Spaniards, and the native Indians.
 One of the peasant native Indians, Juan Diego, who traveled by Tepeyac Hill daily is the one who witnessed the apparitions of Our Lady of Guadalupe.

-The videos below, The Introduction to Our Lady of Guadalupe, are the best on this remarkable subject.
-I found these a few years ago and have yet to find anything to match them in quality of the story.
+The videos below, The Introduction to Our Lady of Guadalupe, covers in detail this remarkable subject.
+I found these a few years ago and have yet to find anything to match them in quality.
 These are definitely worth time that will have to be invested to watch them all.

 The following is the spoken words of Our Lady of Guadalupe taken from Nican Mopohua, a 16th century historical account of the apparitions.
 These words are referred to by the speaker in Part II above.